 CS 570 Internetworking Technologies

-This course discusses the fundamental technologies such as the industry, products, and procedures involved in creating and administering internetworks.
-Various network technologies designed to be interconnected by routers, switches, and other networking devices to create an internetwork are also discussed.
-Included are topics such as routing models, design, and implementation of internetworking with TCP/IP, and IPX/SPX using Cisco Internetworking Operating Systems (IOS) and Cisco routers.
-IP Telephony and Call Manager is discussed.
+This course discusses the fundamental technologies such as the industry, products and procedures involved in creating and administering internetworks.
+Various network technologies designed to be interconnected by routers, switches and other networking devices to create an internetwork, are also discussed.
+Included are topics such as routing models, design and implementation of internet working with TCP/IP, and IPX/SPX using Cisco Internetworking Operating Systems (IOS) and Cisco routers.

 CS 575 Special Topics in Computer Information Systems